ChattuRohith/ChattuRohith/README.md

 ###

 <p align="left">Hi!
-I'm Rohith Chattu, a passionate Full Stack Developer eager to create innovative solutions.
+I'm Rohith Chattu, a passionate Full Stack Developer.
 I'm skilled in Python, Java, React, and more.
 Seeking a career where I can leverage my skills to build innovative solutions that address real-world challenges.
 Let's connect to collaborate on exciting projects and drive technological progress together.</p>

 ###